 - Averted in mordern adaptations like The Avengers and The Avengers: Earth's Mightiest Heroes which keep Hulk on the team to have more Marvel A list heroes that aren't wrapped up in licencing red tape like Spider-Man or Wolverine.

 - Thunderbird was one of the "Second Genesis" X-men, and the first main to die (If you don't count Professor X's fakeout death, that is).
 That's pretty much all he's known for now.

 - Although Sunfire fits the trope even better, since he voluntarily left the team in the issue immediately following the first adventure.

-- In Zoolander, the main villain, Mugatu was originally in the band Frankie Goes Hollywood but was booted out shortly before they got big.
-He used their song Relax as his keyword to activate his brainwash programming.
+- In Zoolander, main villain Mugatu was originally in Frankie Goes To Hollywood but was booted out shortly before they got big.
+He used their song "Relax" as his keyword to activate his brainwash programming.

 - That Thing You Do! has the original drummer for The Wonders (then The One-ders) break his arm before a talent competition.
 The band asks Guy to fill in for him.
 This talent show led the The Wonders towards the path to recognition.
 The former drummer, Chad, ends up taking Guy's old job at his father's appliance shop.

 - The Rocker The whole plot revolves around this trope.
 Rainn Wilson plays Robert "Fish" Fishman, the drummer in an 80's glammetal band called Vesuvius.
 When his band gets signed, Fish gets dropped in favor of their producer's nephew.
 Despite his swearing to become even bigger than they do, he fails, until more than 20 years later when his nephew asks him to fill in for the drummer for his band, and they manage to hit it big, thanks largely to YouTube and a series of videos entitled The Naked Drummer.
 Pete Best even makes a cameo as himself.